openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 The implementation details for the disk identification.
 The current implementation works well for physical disks which have a unique WWN and model assigned by the manufacturer.
 But the implementation fails for `Virtual_disk`, because the fields are provider dependent and are not guaranteed to be unique.
-Also when the disk path changes, there is a high chance that the NorthBound consumers of NDM will use the wrong disk and possibly corrupt the data.

 #### Current Implementation
 The following data is fetched from the disk: